 I think serving this green bean casserole in a deconstructed way might take less time than baking a casserole.
 And it looks super fancy!

-I hope that you enjoy this take on a green bean casserole from scratch!
-Make it a staple on your holiday table, along with other awesome recipes on this blog.
+I hope that you enjoy this updated green bean casserole.
+Make it a staple on your holiday table, along with other awesome Thanksgiving recipes on this blog.

 - 1 lb green beans, trimmed

 - To taste salt and pepper

 - 1 leek stalk, halved and cut into thin strips

 - Preheat oven to 400 degrees and line a sheet pan with parchment paper or a silicone mat.
 Toss green beans in olive oil and season with salt and pepper.
 Lay in a single layer on sheet pan and roast for 10-15 minutes.

 - In a large skillet, heat enough oil to coat the bottom of the pan.
 Saute garlic and shallot until translucent and begin to saute mushrooms.
 Once the mushrooms have wilted and decreased in volume, add thyme, cream and season with salt and pepper.
 Cook until cream is hot and sauce is thick.